takanory/slides/20220429pyconus/index.rst

 * I am very **happy**!!
 * **Thanks** to PyCon US staff!!

 ..
-Then, I came back at PyCon US 2022.
+Then, I came back to PyCon US 2022.
    I have updated the talk with the latest information.
    I am very happy to talk in this place!
    Also, thanks to the PyCon US staff!!